RUCAIBox/TDGMN/README.md

 ### By using the datasets, you must agree to be bound by the terms of the following [licence](https://github.com/RUCAIBox/Person-Job-Fit/blob/master/README.md#Licence).

-- Then complete the form online <https://docs.google.com/forms/d/1F8Gyd5Hd2fTZbwHVd46lTzaAkXWJ3e1-EUecHn_iA1I/prefill> and mail to shuqingbian@gmail.com and cc Wayne Xin Zhao via [batmanfly@gmail.com](mailto:batmanfly@gmail.com) and Yang Song via [songyang@kanzhun.com](mailto:songyang@kanzhun.com) with your corporate mailbox, we will send you the datasets by e-mail when approved.
+- Then complete the form online <https://docs.google.com/forms/d/1F8Gyd5Hd2fTZbwHVd46lTzaAkXWJ3e1-EUecHn_iA1I/prefill> and mail to shuqingbian@gmail.com and we will send you the datasets by e-mail when approved via Wayne Xin Zhao and Yang Song.

 ## Licence